 My website exists to bring you some ideas to help you plan your life ahead as you “age in place”.
 For many of you, this will entail making decisions about where to live, how to live and how to age with dignity and grace.
 Looking at the bigger picture, we can all help each other to maintain our health and happiness in these later years.

 My focus is to provide information and resources that will help to make life more enjoyable in retirement.
 Like it or not, many of us will have to slow down a little bit.
 We may even need outside help.
 Are there some activities that we can still participate in?
 What are our capabilities?
 How can we continue to do the things that make us happy?
 No matter what disabilities, ailments or troubles you may be dealing with, I hope that you will be able to find some online support here.
 Let’s make life easier for each other whenever we can.

 We all need to keep up our social connections, and make new ones as well.
 Socializing, whether in our neighborhoods or online, will help us to stay interested in life.
 Loneliness and isolation can see older people become bored, depressed, and unable to care for themselves.
 Engaging with others helps us to stay independent for as long as possible.
 Try my Friday’s in the future series of posts which take a look at some of the latest developments that might help us as we get older.
 And don’t forget to leave a comment on any of the posts.
 That is how we get to know each other, over time, in the “Blogosphere”.

 “Old age is not for sissies” – these guys are the survivors!

-I did find some other great Senior blogs along my way which I highly recommend, and you can find them on the Friends page.
+I did find some other great Senior blogs along my way which I highly recommend, and you can find them on our Friends page.

 If you’re feeling a little bit nostalgic for times gone by, take a trip through memory lane with my Memories category.